rustavy/Zabbix-HyperV-Templates/README.md

 		* link VM host with "Template Windows HyperV VM Guest"

 ## F.A.Q.
+In some cases, settings help with errors and time-outs in _zabbix_agentd.conf_:
+Timeout = 30
+UnsafeUserParameters = 1

+as well as increasing the buffer volume:
+BufferSend = 15
+BufferSize = 1000

 ## Bugs
 * There are no Triggers for VM Guest.
+* Sometimes a timeout occurs when executing a shell script.

 ## License: